Hybe: 2021–present: Hybe, expansions, and investigations

 Big Hit announced its rebranding into an entertainment lifestyle platform company under the name Hybe in March 2021.
-The company underwent a complete organizational restructuring, which also saw the recording and management arm of Big Hit Entertainment spun off into an independent label named Big Hit Music under Hybe's new Labels division.
+The company underwent a complete organizational restructuring, which also saw the recording and management arm of Big Hit Entertainment spun off into an independent label named BigHit Music under Hybe's new Labels division.
 The renaming was approved at a shareholders meeting on March 30.
 The company relocated to its new headquarters in the Yongsan Trade Center in Yongsan District on March 22, and the rebrand went into effect on March 31.
 Hybe acquired Scooter Braun's Ithaca Holdings and all its properties, including SB Projects (Note: manages artists such as Justin Bieber and Ariana Grande) and Big Machine Label Group, through its subsidiary Hybe America (Note: Though corporate filing documentation uses the name "Big Hit America" it is Hybe America being referenced.
 News outlets interchangeably use "Big Hit America" and "Hybe America" to refer to the company acquiring Ithaca for Hybe Corp, indicating that they are one and the same.
 This article hereinafter uses Hybe America only.) in April.
 The corporation invested $950 million (₩1.07 trillion) into the America branch to finance the buyout; $1.05 billion was paid to Ithaca shareholders and bondholders.
 BH Odyssey Merger Sub, a newly created subsidiary of Hybe America, facilitated the acquisition, and was later dissolved after the deal's finalization.
 The Carlyle Group, a minority shareholder and original investor, sold its stake in Ithaca as part of the deal.
 Braun joined Hybe's board, while Scott Borchetta retained his position as CEO of Big Machine Label Group.
 That same month, Time named Hybe one of the "100 Most Influential Companies of 2021", under the "Pioneers" section.